 By Erin Entrada Kelly, Book Publicist – Smith Publicity

-Book reviews are a fantastic publicity tool to showcase your work.
+Reviews are a fantastic book publicity tool to lend credibility to your work.
 You can use them on your website, share them through social media, put them on your book cover.
 Praise has far more validity when someone else is tooting the horn for you.

-That said, there is craft behind the blurb.
+That said, there is a craft behind the blurb (excerpting a book review).
 We often have clients ask: How do I efficiently showcase a fantastic 200-word review without blathering on for 200 words?
 The answer, of course, is the excerpt.

 1. Cite the source

 All reviews should be sufficiently cited, which only makes sense—after all, anyone can print BOOK BEST EVER on their cover and never attribute it to anyone.
-If you have a choice between not using a blurb and printing BEST BOOK EVER without attribution, go with the former.
+If you choose between not using a blurb and printing BEST BOOK EVER without attribution, go with the former.
 Don’t compromise the integrity of your work.

 2. Choose wisely

 The more reputable the source, the better.
 Obviously, not all writers have the resources or wherewithal to get blurbs from New York Times bestselling authors.
 But when you’re going through your reviews and determining whose blurb to use, make sure you’re strategic.
 Your mom may not be the best person to quote on your book cover, even if she’s the most quotable.